Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 ## Notebooks Overview

-1. **CFR-major_regression_code.ipynb**
+**CFR-major_regression_code.ipynb**
-   This notebook implements regression models for the major class in the CFR (Classification Followed by Regression) approach, predicting key properties for the primary dataset.
+   This notebook implements regression models for the major class in the CFR (Classification Followed by Regression) approach, predicting yield for the reaction dataset.

 2. **CFR-minor-regression-code.ipynb**
-   Focused on regression for the minor class in the CFR approach, this notebook handles less frequent reaction data and ensures balanced performance.
+   Focused on regression for the minor class in the CFR approach, predicting yield for the reaction dataset.

 3. **DNN-classification.ipynb**
-   Implements a Deep Neural Network (DNN) for classifying the dataset into major and minor classes, based on reaction performance and features.
+   Implements a Deep Neural Network (DNN) for classifying the dataset into major and minor classes, based on ULMFiT model extracting encoding features.

 4. **DR vs CFR-plot.ipynb**
    Generates comparative plots to analyze the performance difference between the Direct Regression (DR) and Classification Followed by Regression (CFR) methods.